Shaving: Sunni

-Shaykh Ibn ‘Uthaymeen said: The definition of the beard as stated by the scholars of (Arabic) language is: the hair of the face, jawbone and cheeks, in the sense that all the hair on the cheeks, jawbone and chin is part of the beard and removing any of it is counted as a sin, because the Messenger said: “Let your beards grow,” “Leave your beards alone,” “Let your beards increase,” “Let your beards be full.”
-This indicates that it is not permissible to remove anything from the beard.
-However, Ibn Omar, a companion of the Prophet Muhammad, used to cut from his beard anything that outgrew a fist’s length.
+Leading classical Islāmic jurist and theologian Abdullāh b.
+Abī Zayd says in his 'Risalah', "and the Prophet ordered that the beard be left alone and allowed to grow abundantly and that it not be trimmed.
+Malik said: “And there is no objection in trimming from its length when it becomes very long.”
+And what Malik said, more than one of the Companions and the Successors also said.”"

+Muslim jurists have unanimously agreed that shaving the entire head, and, to a lesser degree, cutting it during pilgrimage is preferable.
+It is proven that Muhammad shaved his entire head, and he prayed for those who shaved their heads or cut their hair.

+Islām also teaches followers to shave/pluck body hair such as pubic and armpit hair on a regular basis (40 days).
+Shī'a and Sunnī narrations from the Prophet state that: "God's Prophet (May God bless him) said: 'Anyone who believes in God and the Hereafter should not postpone shaving the pubic hair for more than forty days.'"

 Shia

 According to the Shia scholars, the length of beard should not exceed the width of a fist.
 Trimming of facial hair is allowed, however, shaving it is Haram (forbidden).

 Judaism

 Observant Jewish men are subject to restrictions on the shaving of their beards, as Leviticus 19:27 forbids the shaving of the corners of the head and prohibits the marring of the corners of the beard.
 The Hebrew word used in this verse refers specifically to shaving with a blade against the skin; rabbis at different times and places have interpreted it in many ways.

 Tools like scissors and electric razors, which cut the hair between two blades instead of between blade and skin, are permitted.